Monsters of Morningside

 Had he and Linden really done all those things that were now swimming through his brain?
 Faced the silver Monster, and saved Drew, and escaped in a shiny flying globe?
 Were there really kid-ghosts floating around making people sleep so they could steal dreams?
 And what about the giant cat and the long-legged woman, who were the same person?
 What had become of her?
 Was she even real?

-And then there were little people that he had somehow made, people who could run and talk and arrange things and make up their own minds.
+And then there were little people that he had somehow made, people who could run and talk and decorate and make up their own minds.
 And they were made of—not even of paper, but just of colors!

 For a moment Alex felt blank and empty.